m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 2. **Important role in mitigating DDoS attacks:** As IXPs have become increasingly popular interconnection hubs, they are able to observe the traffic to/from an increasing number of participant ASes.
 In this role, IXPs can play the role of a “shield” to mitigate DDoS attacks and stop the DDoS traffic before it hits a participant AS.
 There are a plethora of DDoS events that have been mitigated by IXPs.
 For example, back in March 2013, a huge DDoS attack took place that involved Spamhaus, Stophaus, and CloudFare.
 At the lecture on Security, we will look into specific techniques that IXPs have to mitigate DDoS based on BGP blackholing.

-3. **“Real-world” infrastructures with a plethora of research opportunities:** IXPs play an important role in today’s Internet infrastructure.
+3. **“Real-world” infrastructures with a plethora of research opportunities:** IXPs play an important role in today's Internet infrastructure.
 Studying this peering ecosystem, the end-to-end flow of network traffic, and the traffic that traverses these facilities can help us understand how the Internet landscape is changing.
 IXPs also provide an excellent “research playground” for multiple applications.
 Such as security applications.
 For example BGP blackholing for DDoS mitigation, or applications for Software Defined Networking.

 4. **IXPs are active marketplaces and technology innovation hubs:** IXPs are active marketplaces, especially in North America and Europe.
 They provide an expanding plethora of services that go beyond interconnection, for example DDoS mitigation, or SDN-based services.
 IXPs have been evolving from interconnection hubs to technology innovation hubs.

 ### What are the steps for an AS to peer at an IXP?

 Each participating network must have a public Autonomous System Number (ASN).
 Each participant brings a router to the IXP facility (or one of its locations in case the IXP has an infrastructure distributed across multiple data centers) and connects one of its ports to the IXP switch.
 The router of each participant must be able to run BGP since the exchange of routes across the IXP is via BGP only.
-Each participant has to agree to the IXP’s General Terms and Conditions (GTC).
+Each participant has to agree to the IXP's General Terms and Conditions (GTC).

-Thus, for two networks to publicly peer at an IXP (i.e., use the IXP’s network infrastructure to establish a connection for exchanging traffic according to their own requirements and business relationships), they each incur a one-time cost for establishing a circuit from their premises to the IXP, a monthly charge for using a chosen IXP port (higher port speeds are more expensive), and possibly an annual fee for membership to the entity that owns and operates the IXP.
+Thus, for two networks to publicly peer at an IXP (i.e., use the IXP's network infrastructure to establish a connection for exchanging traffic according to their own requirements and business relationships), they each incur a one-time cost for establishing a circuit from their premises to the IXP, a monthly charge for using a chosen IXP port (higher port speeds are more expensive), and possibly an annual fee for membership to the entity that owns and operates the IXP.
 In particular, exchanging traffic over an established public peering link at an IXP is in principle “settlement-free” (i.e., involves no from of payment between the two parties) as IXPs typically do not charge for exchanged traffic volume.
-Moreover, IXPs typically do not interfere with the bilateral relationships that exist between the IXP’s participants, unless they are in violation of the GTC.
-For example, the two parties of an existing IXP peering link are free to use that link in ways that involve paid peering, or some networks may even offer transit across an IXP’s switching fabric.
+Moreover, IXPs typically do not interfere with the bilateral relationships that exist between the IXP's participants, unless they are in violation of the GTC.
+For example, the two parties of an existing IXP peering link are free to use that link in ways that involve paid peering, or some networks may even offer transit across an IXP's switching fabric.
 Depending on the IXP, the time it takes to establish a public peering link can range from a few days to a couple of weeks.

 ### Why networks choose to peer at IXPs?